 Improvements to secondary, backyard suite incentive program announced by N.S.

-Municipal Affairs Minister John Lohr at the announcement.
+Municipal Affairs and Housing Minister John Lohr at a previous announcement.
 (Communications Nova Scotia photo)

 From a release